Good fake Rolex replicas are hard to spot but there are a few key indicators that can help you separate the real from the impostors.

 According to Forbes, Rolex is one of the top 100 most powerful, recognized brands in the world.
 Rolex is so famous that it’s virtually synonymous with the luxury watch category, as well as a symbol of success itself.
 It is no wonder, Rolex is being copied in so many ways.

-Over the years, predominantly overseas watch manufacturers have answered the demand for high-quality fake watches.
-Many Rolex replicas are even to trained eyes, nearly exact copies of their genuine counterparts.
+Over the years, many overseas watch manufacturers have answered the demand by producing high-quality fake watches.
+Many Rolex replicas are even, to trained eyes, nearly exact copies of their genuine counterparts.
 It is no longer possible to spot every fake Rolex by simply looking at it.
 The only way to know for sure is to take the watch into an authorized dealer, qualified watchmaker or high-end watch shop where they will remove the case back and see the movement inside.
 However, there are some signs of fake Rolex watches that can be caught by the naked eye.